canada-ca-terraform-modules/terraform-kubernetes-aks/README.md

 * Create Azure AKS configuration in a modular manner
 * Deploy the infrastructure incrementally

+> Note: We have also provided a GitHub actions template to be used with private repositories.

 ## Security Controls

 The following security controls can be met through configuration of this template: